Understanding Database Schema Design Principles

 Data Modeling Principles for Flexible Database Schema

-Understanding Summary Tables in Database Design
+Understanding Data Duplication in Database Design